maarten-pennings/howto/c64usr/readme.md

 READY.
 ```

 The final piece of the puzzle comes now.
 When the FAC is negative, we add 65536.
-We use `addmem` which adds a float constant
-pointed to bt a/y to FAC.
+We use `addmem` which adds a float constant pointed to by a/y to FAC.

-The constant is located a `n65536` at the
+The constant is located a `n65536` at the end of the program.
-end of the program.
-This is in floating
+This is in floating point representation.
-point representation.

 ```basic